Skip to content Skip to site navigation

 Who has access to video footage?

 Access to camera data will be limited to the extent possible.
 DPS and designated local managers can access the video footage.
-Any export of footage will be approved by the Office of General Counsel or by DPS directly with a case number.
+Any export of footage must be approved by the Office of General Counsel or by DPS directly with a case number.

 How will the footage be used?